 Cristina joined ITEP in 2011.
-In her current position as a Research Specialist, Cristina provides technical and programmatic support to the National Tribal Air Association, and the Tribal Climate Change Program, the National Environmental Information Exchange Network's tribal program, and the American Indian Air Quality Training Program.
+In her current position as a Senior Research Specialist, Cristina provides technical and programmatic support to the National Tribal Air Association, the Tribal Climate Change Program, the National Environmental Information Exchange Network's tribal program, and the American Indian Air Quality Training Program.

-Cristina's passion lies in the air quality-climate change-energy policy interface.
-In addition to understanding the science behind environmental quality, she constantly strives to dig deeper into the policies and regulation that serve to protect the environment.
+In addition to studying the science behind environmental quality, she strives to dig deeper into the policies, regulations, and population-level interventions that serve to promote healthier communities and protect the environment.

 Back to ITEP Staff